scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

-You attempt to call forth a demon from the abyss at a point in range.
-Choose a target location in range, making a spellcasting roll against 2 terrible die.
-On success a group of demons (determined by the GM) whose combined CR is 8 or lower appear in the target location.
-The demons make a willpower save against your willpower, on failure the demons obey you for the next hour, after which they revert to their default behavior.
-Each casting of _Summon Demon_ in this location over the past day increases the difficulty by 1 terrible die.
+You attempt to call forth a demon from the abyss at a point in range you can see.
+Make a spellcasting roll against 2 terrible dice.
+On success a group of demons (determined by the GM) whose combined CR is 8 or lower appear at the target location.
+When they appear the demons make a willpower save against your raw willpower.
+On failure the demons obey you for the next hour after which they revert to their default behavior.
+Each casting of _Summon Demon_ in this location over the past day adds 1 terrible die to your spellcasting roll.

-The maximum CR increases by 2 for every level cast above 4th.
+The maximum CR increases by 3 for every level cast above 4th.

 ___
 #### Ward From Death